Notes / Build logs

 Next step

-Use the notes as implementation context, then jump into the project sections that show the finished interfaces and technical decisions.
+Use notes for implementation context, then jump to the finished project pages.